Depending on the particular religious organization or leaning one is involved, the answer to this question brings diverse responses.

 As discussed, each and every person born since Adam experienced a First Birth because they were born from human flesh and blood parents.
 Those persons live their lives, grow old, get sick and then eventually die.
 The death they all experienced is called the First Death.
 All of us living today will experience this too!
 We will literally die.

 Scripture in The Book of Revelation speaks several times of a Second Death and it says that The Lake of Fire is The Second Death.
-I have showed you that the Lake of Fire is an eternal death or a state of nonexistence or perishing.
+I have shown you that the Lake of Fire is an eternal death or a state of nonexistence or perishing.

 What has not been discussed is what is called The Second Birth.
 Do Scriptures speak about such as Second Birth?
 Yes, it does.
 At John 3:3-7 Jesus [the] Christ speaks of it: